 There are two ways of giving Radiation Therapy:

 2. Internal Radiation Therapy: It is also known as Brachytherapy.
-A radioactive substance such as seeds, pellets, ribbons, wires, needles, tubes or capsules are implanted inside the body near the cancerous tumour to shrink and kill the cancer cells.
+A radioactive substance such as seeds, pellets, ribbons, wires, needles, tubes, or capsules is implanted inside the body near the cancerous tumour to shrink and kill the cancer cells.

 Radiation Therapy is given in cycles for a period of one to eight weeks depending on the type and stage of cancer.
 It is usually given once a day, five times a week and it takes 15-30 minutes each time.